 Southern Comfort Restaurant

-Southern Comfort is a brand new restaurant at the Westgate Smokies that serves southern cuisine with a lowcountry, Cajun twist.
+Southern Comfort opened a few years ago at the Westgate Smokies that serves southern cuisine with a Lowcountry, Cajun twist.
 We sampled several dishes at the restaurant and each was better than the last.

 The chef at Southern Comfort used to work at the Biltmore and her food was incredible.
 It was flavorful with just the right amount of spice that even my kids, who aren’t into anything with spicy flavors, enjoyed it.